Straightening warped cones: Introduction

 \subsection{Acknowledgements}

 The authors are very grateful to Piotr Nowak for connecting them to each other when they were thinking about matters of the present paper.
 We thank Alexander Engel for many helpful remarks on the manuscript.
+We are grateful to an anonymous referee whose comments made us restructure some proofs to a great benefit of the reader.
 The second-named author is grateful to Qin Wang for introducing him to some of the problems discussed in this paper.

 The first-named author is grateful to Max Planck Institute for Mathematics in Bonn, where he was a post-doc when the final version of the manuscript was prepared, for its hospitality and financial support.